Significant accounting policies

 Contractually linked instruments.

-Cash and cash equivalents (Banks and Short-term deposits)
+Cash and cash equivalents (banks and short-term deposits)

 Interest bearing securities include bonds which are held for long-term liquidity purposes.
 These securities are measured at AC since they comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
 The securities are initially measured at fair value of the consideration paid, including transaction costs incurred.
 Subsequently, they are measured at AC using the effective interest rate method.
 For the interest-bearing securities an ECL allowance is estimated.
-For more details on ECL allowance we refer to the section 'Financial assets – Impairment'.
+For more details on ECL allowance, please refer to the section 'Financial assets – Impairment'.

-Loans to private sector
+Loans to the private sector

 Loans originated by FMO include:

-Loans provided by FMO and to a certain level, guaranteed by the Dutch government.
+Loans provided by FMO and to a certain level, guaranteed by the Dutch Government.

 Loans measured at AC which comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
 These loans are initially measured at fair value of the consideration paid including incremental direct transaction costs incurred.
 Subsequently, the loans are measured at AC using the effective interest rate method;